 However, did you know there are RVs small enough (like the Happier Camper, for example) that you won’t need to buy a truck to pull it.
 Whatsmore, they’re small enough not to need to pay for RV storage!

 We’ve got you covered with five RVs you can pull with your SUV.
 Keep your car, save on storage, and camp in the comfort of an RV.

 Key Things To Know About Towable RVs

 When shopping for a towable RV, you will need to know a few terms.
-Knowing what these terms mean will help you figure out if your current vehicle can tow a specific RV you’re looking at.
+Knowing what these terms mean will help you figure out if your current vehicle can tow the specific RV you’re looking at.